Srbuhi/Bouncing-Ballz/README.md

 ## Getting Started
     To set up this project locally, follow these steps:

-    1. Clone the repository: `git clone https://github.com/Srbuhi/Bouncing Ballz.git`
+    1. Clone the repository: `git clone https://github.com/Srbuhi/Bouncing-Ballz.git`
     2. Navigate to the project directory: `cd Bouncing Ballz`
     3. Open `index.html` in your web browser.